An explanation of Mondrian's oeuvre by Michael Sciam

 Neoplasticism evolves through new works

-We have just examined the first group of works which shows a multiplication and diversification of the square into a variety of slightly more horizontal or vertical proportion which are in some cases highlighted by colors:
+We have just examined the first set of works which shows a multiplication and diversification of the square into a variety of slightly more horizontal or vertical proportion which are in some cases highlighted by colors:

 1936